 Best for : Brunch with friends

-2019 Update: Copenhagen is our favorite city in Europe, so you can imagine how excited we were to find this cafe!
-With its Scandinavian influence, innovative breakfast board concept, kind and attentive staff and delicious food and coffee, we have nothing bad to say about this place.
-Prices start at 65K for 3 items and 95K for 5 items (+15% tax and service) and portions are a bit smaller than an average bali cafe.
-This makes Copenhagen cafe a bit more expensive than some other breakfast spots in Canggu BUT the quality and taste of the food makes it totally worth it in our opinion!
+This cafe seems to come straight from our dreams.
+With its clearly Scandinavian influence, innovative breakfast board concept, kind and attentive staff and delicious food and coffee, we have nothing bad to say about this place.
+With prices starting at 59K for 3 items and 89K for 5 items (+15% tax and service) and portions being a bit small, it is a little bit more expensive than other breakfast spots in Canggu BUT the quality and taste of the food makes it totally worth it in our opinion!
 You can choose any items from the menu and create your own board for the prices stated above.
-Opened in February 2018, it’s already becoming a Canggu staple!
+Although it has just recently opened in February 2018, we can already see this new spot becoming a Canggu staple!

 Best for : Tasty breakfast boards, cinnamon rolls (need we say more!?)